smsarkar1994/pokemon_moves/README.md

 # pokemon_moves

-Code snippet & date to scrape pokemon move data from pokemondb.net
+Code snippet & date to scrape pokemon move data from Serebii

 # SAY NO TO SUICIDE PUBLIC LICENSE